-JUSTICE has convened a working party which is examining the processes for challenging school exclusions, with the aim of making them fairer, more effective and more efficient.
+JUSTICE convened in 2018 a working party which examined the processes for challenging school exclusions, with the aim of making them fairer, more effective and more efficient.

 The number and rate of recorded permanent and fixed-term (i.e. temporary) exclusions has been increasing year-on-year since 2012/13.
 In addition, it is estimated that there are thousands more pupils who are “informally” excluded from school and are therefore not captured in the official school exclusions data.